-Have news to share?
-Please send information to the WLA office at newsletter@wla.org by FMbhay to be in a that weeks digest.
-Please in any relevant graphics, as well as the blurb you would like posted in our newsletter.
+Save the Date: America's 250th Anniversary in 2026 Have news to share?
+Please send information to the WLA office at newsletter@wla.org by \Montpage and all that week's digest.
+Please include any relevant graphics, as well as the blurb you would like posted in our newsletter.